wp-plugins/favicon-xt-manager/readme.txt

 = How can I deactivate or uninstall the plugin? =
 Go to the plugins menu and deactivate the plugin from the installed plugins list.
-==Edited To Here - Delete This Line After==

 == Screenshots ==
-1. Favicon XT-Manager Screenshot 1
+1. Settings area for adding plugin i.e., screenshot-1.png.
-2. Favicon XT-Manager Screenshot 2
+2. Favicon in browser bar position i.e., screenshot-2.png.

 == Changelog ==
 = 1.0 =
+* Added Screenshots.
 * First version of the Favicon XT-Manager WordPress plugin released and available to download on 16 May 2015.

 == Read more and Support ==